vipickering/vincentp/website/_posts/2013-11-20-a-smarter-jekyll-workflow.md

 [My second repo](https://github.com/vipickering/vipickering.github.com) is my live site.
 This is my Github pages site and only contains the compiled live code, plus things like a CNAME file and various live only files.

-The final piece to the puzzle is that I have a very simple <a href="#automater">Automater</a> script that watches the <code>_site</code> compiled folder and copies the data in this to the live site repo.
+The final piece to the puzzle is that I have a very simple <a href="#automater">Automater</a> script that watches the _site compiled folder and copies the data in this to the live site repo.
 Automater is one of those tools that is quite powerful and often gets overlooked.
 It worth learning it can save you quite a lot of time in the long run, think [Grunt](http://gruntjs.com) but for system tasks.

 When it comes to deploying code from dev to live, I use Jekyll's inbuilt method of hiding files on compile.
 If you are not sure how this works all you simply need to do is add an underscore in-front of each file or folder you don't want live, these are then ignored by Jekyll when compiling.